 CarePort is uniquely positioned to serve as an intermediary, facilitating the exchange of health information on a hospital’s behalf and ensuring compliance under CMS’s new requirements.
-Utilizing an intermediary such as CarePort may benefit hospitals in the following ways:
+Transmitting ADT notifications by utilizing an intermediary such as CarePort may benefit hospitals in the following ways:

 Deliver notifications to an established network